bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Loading Constants to Allow Single Table Inheritance
 ---------------------------------------------------

-[Single Table Inheritance](association_basics.html#single-table-inheritance-sti)(STI) doesn't play well with lazy loading: Active Record has to be aware of STI model hierarchies to work correctly, but when lazy loading, classes are precisely loaded only on demand!
+[Single Table Inheritance](association_basics.html#single-table-inheritance-sti)(STI) doesn't play well with lazy loading.
+Active Record has to be aware of STI model hierarchies to work correctly, but when lazy loading, classes are loaded on demand, meaning Active Record cannot infer the inheritance tree as it needs all relevant classes to be loaded.

 To address this fundamental mismatch we need to preload STI models.
 There are a few options to accomplish this, with different trade-offs.
 Let's see them.